-Roth IRAs are a bit different.
-Provided you don’t earn more than the income limits, you can contribute up to $5,500 ($1,000 more if you’re 50 or older) post-tax dollars, but it grows tax-free.
+Roth IRAs are different.
+Provided you don’t earn more than the income limits, you can contribute up to $5,500 ($1,000 more if you’re 50 or older) in post-tax dollars that grow tax-free.
 You’re allowed to withdraw funds you contribute—but not any gains—anytime without penalty.

 S&P 500 vs. Dow vs. Nasdaq

 The Dow Jones industrial average, a.k.a “the Dow,” is an index that tracks 30 large, established, U.S.-based companies across all sectors.
 Today, these include companies like 3M, Coca-Cola, Apple, Nike and Walmart.
 As such, the state of the Dow often serves as a general pulse of the economy in the minds of the media, investors and general public.

 When people refer to “The Nasdaq,” they’re typically talking about the Nasdaq Composite—a price-weighted index of more than 3,000 companies listed on the exchange of the same name.
 Because it’s is so much bigger than the Dow, a glance at the day’s Nasdaq can give a broader view of the economy, though it’s skewed toward the tech sector.

 The S&P 500 refers to the Standard & Poor’s 500 index, which includes, yes, 500 primarily large-cap stocks selected by a team of analysts and economists at Standard & Poor’s.
 It’s often used as a benchmark for the stock market because it includes a significant portion of the market’s total value.